nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter2_chapter_2_god_eternal_creator_and_loving_father.md

 God brings His people to Mount Sinai where God commands Moses to consecrate the people and give them the law (including the Ten Commandments) and to establish His Covenant with them (the old covenant) (Exodus 19, 20, 24).
 This covenant (the Mosaic Covenant) is built upon the Abrahamic Covenant and endures from Moses to Jesus.

 <!-- p41 -->
-Despite establishing a covenant with His people, the relationship is of a loving and jealous God who pursues and dwells with a very stubborn and ungrateful people (<span class="x-scripture" data-type="ref" data-book="Exodus" data-chapter="32" data-verses="9" data-lang="en" data-version="NKJV">Exodus 32:9</span>).
+Despite establishing a covenant with His people, the relationship is of a loving and jealous God who pursues and dwells with a very stubborn and ungrateful people (<span class="x-scripture" data-book="EXO" data-chapter="32" data-lang="en" data-type="ref" data-verses="9" data-version="NKJV">Exodus 32:9</span>).
 Ignoring God’s miraculous intervention, they continue to have a rebellious attitude throughout much of the narrative.
-God even brought them to the Promised Land and told them they could inherit it (<span class="x-scripture" data-type="ref" data-book="Exodus" data-chapter="33" data-verses="3" data-lang="en" data-version="NKJV">Exodus 33:3</span>), but out of fear and disobedience they disregard the miraculous deliverance God had given them, and instead are forced to wander in the wilderness for 40 years until nearly everyone of that generation had died (<span class="x-scripture" data-type="ref" data-book="Numbers" data-chapter="14" data-verses="33-34" data-lang="en" data-version="NKJV">Numbers 14:33-34</span>).
+God even brought them to the Promised Land and told them they could inherit it (<span class="x-scripture" data-book="EXO" data-chapter="33" data-lang="en" data-type="ref" data-verses="3" data-version="NKJV">Exodus 33:3</span>), but out of fear and disobedience they disregard the miraculous deliverance God had given them, and instead are forced to wander in the wilderness for 40 years until nearly everyone of that generation had died (<span class="x-scripture" data-book="NUM" data-chapter="14" data-lang="en" data-type="ref" data-verses="33-34" data-version="NKJV">Numbers 14:33-34</span>).

 <!-- p42 -->
 ### The Rest of the Old Testament